 These materials kill the moss because they act as desiccants (drying agents), should be applied by over the moss-infested areas during winter through early spring (December through April) when moss is actively growing and temperatures are cool.
 Apply when the lawn soil is moist.
 To be effective, they need a 24-hour rain-free period after application.
 As the moss starts to die, it will turn orange-brown or golden brown.
 Once the moss is dead, remove it by raking.

-Algae can be controlled by using potassium salts of fatty acids (Safer Brand Moss & Algae Killer or Garden Safe Moss & algae Killer Concentrate) to kill it (read and follow label directions and precautions) or copper sulfate mixed at the rate of 2 to 3 ounces (about one teaspoon) in 8 gallons of water sprayed over 1000 square feet.
+Algae can be controlled by using sprays of potassium salts of fatty acids (Safer Brand Moss & Algae Killer & Surface Cleaner RTS, or Bayer 2-in-1 Moss & Algae Killer RTS) to kill it (read and follow label directions and precautions) or copper sulfate mixed at the rate of 2 to 3 ounces (1½ tablespoons) in 8 gallons of water sprayed over 1000 square feet.
 After the algae has been killed, apply 5 to 10 pounds of ground limestone to inactivate the copper sulfate prior to reseeding with grass, which may be toxic to grass seedlings.
 The dead algal crust may have to be removed by raking.

 If large bare areas remain after moss or algae removal that require renovation, follow the recommendations provided in HGIC 1204, Lawn Renovation.